America is home to so many haunted places and scary locations to visit – continue reading to see if there are scary places near you! I bet there is!

 5. GETTYSBURG, PENNSYLVANIA

-No. 5 on the list of the most haunted places in the USA, is the town of Gettysburg.
+No. 5 on the list of the most haunted places in the USA, is the town of Gettysburg in Pennsylvania.
 If you ask any paranormal enthusiast “what is the most haunted town in America,” then the likely response would be Gettysburg.

-The site of the bloodiest battle of the Civil War where over 50,000 soldiers died, Gettysburg has stood the test of time as one of the most haunted places in America.
+The site of the bloodiest battle of the Civil War where over 50,000 soldiers died, Gettysburg has stood the test of time as one of the most haunted locations in the country.

 The battlefield itself is the core of the hauntings with the cries of men in pain, cannons firing, and the sound of gunfire being heard.